marsrobot/bitcoin-docker/README.md

 - Run ./docker_build.sh

 # Note
-- This is standard Bitcoin Core.
+- This is the standard Bitcoin Core.
+Not going to be able to mine a bitcoin :-)